White House resumes handing out free COVID-19 rapid test kits - NewsBreak

 The Biden administration plans to send nursing home and long-term-care facility administrators a playbook for this winter.
 Public health officials also called on those facilities to take “concrete actions to ensure that every resident is educated on and offered an updated COVID-19 shot; that every resident who tests positive for COVID-19 is evaluated and offered treatment; and that every facility is taking steps to improve its indoor air quality.”

-The post White House resumes handing out free COVID-19 rapid test kits appeared first on Virginia Mercury .
+The post White House resumes handing out free COVID-19 rapid test kits appeared first on Tennessee Lookout .